 Napoli’s man mountain could be one of the most talked about players in the game over the last 12 months or so.
 The transfer links won’t go away and it seems inevitable that Koulibaly will soon be plying his trade in the Premier League; if that is a move that transpires then it could eclipse the fee for Maguire and even then it would be good value.
 Koulibaly is quick, strong, aggressive in the challenge both on the ground and in the air and he can play out from the back with ease.
 If ‘The Wall’ can prove himself in England then he could well become the number one defender in the world.

 If there is a better all-round defender playing on this planet at the moment then I’m yet to see him.
 Van Dijk has proven himself wherever he has been and since moving to Liverpool he’s transformed them from a flowing, attacking side to one that is still awesome going forward but now they’re tough to breakdown too.
 The Dutchman is so comfortable on the ball he almost makes the game look too easy but he’s more than capable of dealing with the ‘kick it, head it’ side of the game as well.
-If Liverpool do hold on to win the Premier League this campaign then Van Dijk’s presence will be a huge factor.
+Liverpool chances of retaining their Premier League title has been heavily hit by his knee injury, hopefully Van Dijk can get back on the pitch before the end of the season.

 There you have it, our view on the best defensive talents in today’s game.
 What are your thoughts?
 Let us know below.